 Lisa is a multi-faceted artist that is able to incorporate dance, choreography, and story theatre through inquiry and play-based explorations.
 We enjoyed Lisa's time at our school in the capacity of an ArtStarts artist.
 I highly recommend her to be hired for other ArtStarts projects.
 Monika Sanft, Principal, Nootka Elementary

 After three months of practicing the children were ready to participate in the dance and perform it to not only the entire student body but then again to their parents.
 The final production was wonderful!
 Her vision came true and was a masterpiece.
 A work of art!
 Teri Taylor, Teacher, Bayview Elementary

-For the Glow of it! features the use of UV lights to create whimsical illusions on stage - all majestically choreographed, improvised, and performed by the students, with artistic support.
+For the Glow of it! features the use of UV lights to create whimsical illusions on stage - all choreographed, improvised, and performed by the students, with artistic support.
 Each student's voice is in included in the mix.
 From the initial brainstorm sessions to the rehearse + perform sessions on the stage, students work with the artist once a week for a total of 3 months.
-This project is quite stunning and can be offered to both primaries and intermediates.
+This project is quite visually stunning.

 The Mindfulness Projects takes the self-regulation skills the students are learning at school, and puts them into a different perspective through creative dance.
 Each class identifies their specific outlook on mindfulness and transforms it into dance through a variety of choreographic processes guided by the artist.
 Gathered together, the dances are offered to back to the wider community to enhance parents, students, teachers and staff's understanding of self regulation skills.
 It is quite an insightful process to be a part of.